NorbertRuff/trashBot/README.md

 - @TrashBot
   'help' ->
     trashBot will print this message

 - @TrashBot
-  'playlist' ->
-    trashBot will give you the link to the trash playlist

-- @TrashBot
-  'last' ->
-    trashBot will give you the link to the last captured video

-- @TrashBot
   'random' or 'surprise' or 'trash' or 'trash video' ->
     trashBot will get a random trash for you